Pradeep-root/imageSearchPayabck/README.md

 - **_Dagger-Hilt_(Dependency injection)** : For dependency injection.

-- **_LiveData_** : Sharing data anywhere in the class by using observer methedology.
+- **_LiveData_** : Sharing data anywhere in the class by using observer methodology.

-- **_okhttp3 interceptor_(Caching response)** :  Retrofit uses the OkHttp library for HTTP requests and interceptor is used for response, caching network expetions handling and debugging.
+- **_okhttp3 interceptor_(Caching response)** :  Retrofit uses the OkHttp library for HTTP requests and interceptor is used for response, caching network exceptions handling and debugging.

 - **_Glide_** : Glide is an Image Loader Library for Android developed by bumptech and is a library that is recommended by Google.
 It has been used in many Google open source projects including Google official application.
 One of the key features of successful and effective image loading is caching.

-- **_Mockk_** : For testing it is new and easy test envoirnment that reducess lots of boiler code.
+- **_Mockk_** : For testing it is new and easy test environment that reduces lots of boiler code.

-- **_Truth_** : For asserting the result this is good and easy library provied by Google.
+- **_Truth_** : For asserting the result this is good and easy library provide by Google.

-## Handlings
+## Handling
 - Shown loading data event handling during web call.
 - Portrait and landscape screen support.
 - Web Error handling.